glotzerlab/hoomd-rs/doc/src/mc-tutorial/tetronimoes.md

 ## Advancing the Simulation

-To advance the tetronimo simulation forward one step, follow the same procedure used in [Applying Interactions]:
+To advance the tetronimo simulation forward one step, follow mostly the same procedure used in [Applying Interactions]:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/tetronimoes.rs:impl_simulation}}
 ```
+### Adding New Tetronimoes

 The code that adds tetronimoes is more complex than that for disks:
 ```rust,ignore